In Your House 5

-In Your House 5 (retroactively titled In Your House 5: Seasons Beatings) was the fifth In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The event took place on December 17, 1995, at the Hersheypark Arena in Hershey, Pennsylvania.
+In Your House 5 (retroactively titled In Your House 5: Seasons Beatings) was a 1995 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the fifth In Your House and took place on December 17, 1995, at the Hersheypark Arena in Hershey, Pennsylvania.
+The event's retroactive renaming was in reference to its winter holiday scheduling.

 Six matches aired as part of the PPV broadcast and three additional matches were held as dark matches.
-With the launch of the WWE Network in 2014, this show became available on demand, but does not include the three dark matches held before and after the main show.

-The main event was a rematch from the 1992 SummerSlam show as WWF Champion Bret Hart defended the championship against his brother-in-law The British Bulldog.
-On the undercard the Undertaker faced off against King Mabel in a Casket match.
+The main event was a rematch from the 1992 SummerSlam as Bret Hart defended the WWF Championship against his brother-in-law The British Bulldog.
+On the undercard, The Undertaker faced off against King Mabel in a Casket match.
 Another match on the show could only end when either Hunter Hearst Helmsley or Henry O. Godwinn was thrown into a hog pen that was erected in the arena.

+With the launch of the WWE Network in 2014, this show became available on demand, but does not include the three dark matches which were held after the main show.